 The new ferry wharf at Hobsonville Point was built by Auckland Transport as part of an upgrade to the existing wharf area.
 At 70m long, the wharf is constructed almost entirely of structural laminated timber with extensive detailing performed off site to enable efficient construction on site.

-The wharf is fully covered and has seating and a multi-level pontoon for people to board.
-It has been designed to enable access for the disabled and the pontoon is future proofed to accommodate larger vessels as the area grows.
-The Hobsonville wharf also has a viewing platform with an illuminated Virginia King sculpture and panels depicting historic and modern-day images of the area.
+The wharf is fully covered and features seating and a multi-level pontoon for people to board.
+Designed to enable access for the disabled, the pontoon is also future proofed to accommodate larger vessels as the area grows.
+The wharf also features a viewing platform with an illuminated Virginia King sculpture and panels depicting historic and modern-day imagery of the area.

+“The project being such a success, is a testament to the effort and skill of your team.
 Techlam played a big part in the pre-construction and planning of the project & were excellent to deal with and very accommodating in this area.
 There were a number of changes and challenges with construction due to the location and design but the team really helped and responded well.

 The quality of work produced by your team with a tight schedule and up against Christmas was very warmly received by all involved.
 We would not hesitate to contract Techlam on another challenging project in the future and would highly recommend Techlam.”